Editor’s note: This article originally ran July 9, 2018, and was updated March 20, 2023

-Drinking water is key to optimal health and is essential.
+You don’t need to join any water fan clubs, but there is a worthy goal in all the hype: Drinking water is key to optimal health.
 Your body is about 60 to 70 percent water, and water helps provide a balance of body fluids, keeps your skin looking healthy, assists your kidney health and helps maintain normal bowel function.

 You need to drink fluids daily, even though foods like fruits and vegetables can provide you with some liquids.
 Consuming foods with high water content also allows you to feel fuller, helping you control calorie intake.